2019 GLOBAL REPORTING INITIATIVE ISSUE BRIEF

 Key Players: Our strategies and long-term objectives are set and directed by the executive team with input and influence from the board of directors.
 Our Chief Financial Officer is responsible for maintaining oversight of the financial and budgetary functions within these strategies.
 The TCCA Stewardship and Engineering teams work closely with the Finance Department to identify and quantify potential financial risks associated with climate change and other environmental impacts.

-TCCA is owned by about 80 dairy farming families.
+TCCA is owned by a group of dairy farming families.
 As a farmer-owned cooperative and consumer packaged goods (CPG) brand, our relationship with these families is unique—the families are both the owners of the business and the suppliers of the milk for some of our products.
 A portion of our milk supply is purchased directly from TCCA farmer-owners at prices that fluctuate with changes in the global milk market.
 Our farmer-owners receive a distribution of earnings based on the company’s financial performance, measured by our income statement.
 The rest of our milk is procured from contract milk suppliers.

 Milk is a global commodity with inter-related markets in North America, Europe and Oceania.
 Many things can impact the commodity price of milk, such as changes in supply conditions, government regulation or consumer demand.
 Additionally, supply conditions can be affected by severe weather events in dairy regions, feed prices, and farm margins.
 This volatility of milk pricing can significantly affect business viability for dairy farmers.
 We pay a premium above the commodity price to our TCCA farmer-owners, which helps